MetaBarj0/cpp-ide/README.md

 # cpp-ide

-A containerized terminal-based C++ development environment using DockerBox
+A containerized terminal-based C++ development environment using DockerBox.